nicolaei/master/docs/thesis/source/06_results.md

 Next up we have selective scanning.
 As expected, this result discoveres less access points but took less time overall.
-The first test, scanning channels 1, 6 and 11, discovered the least amount of close access points, as seen in table {@tbl:amountselective}.
+The first test, scanning channels 1, 6 and 11, discovered the least amount of access points, as seen in table {@tbl:amountselective}.
 Quite a few of the access points in the area were on channels that were not within the specified channels of our scans.